Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

 Since her children’s deaths, she said that they had both “visited” her.

-JJ – who was smothered to death with a plastic bag tied around his head with tape – visited her and he told her “you didn’t do anything wrong mom”, she said.
+JJ – who was smothered to death with a plastic bag tied around his head with tape – visited her and told her “you didn’t do anything wrong mom”, she said.

+The seven-year-old came to her as “an adult spirit” and was “very, very tall,” she said.

+Meanwhile, Tylee – whose body was so badly burned and dismembered that it was impossible to determine cause of death – had long suffered with both ill-health and alleged sexual abuse, she said.

+“I am the only person on this earth who knows how much Tylee suffered in her life,” she said.

+“She had pain every single day.
+She never felt good.
+Her body did not work right.”

-She went on to claim that Tammy was “my friend” and that the 49-year-old woman – who was murdered in her bed – had also visited her since her killing.
+She went on to claim that Tammy was “my wonderful friend” and that the 49-year-old woman – who was murdered in her bed weeks before Vallow fled to Hawaii to marry her husband Mr Daybell – had also visited her since her killing.

+“Because of communication with my friend Tammy Daybell, I know she is very happy and extremely busy,” she said.

+Vallow said that she looks forward to when she can join them “in the arms of Jesus”.

 Vallow was found guilty of first-degree murder, conspiracy to commit first-degree murder and grand theft over the deaths of her daughter Tylee Ryan, 16, and son Joshua “JJ” Vallow, 7, back in May.